-Dr. Middleton retired in the rank of Colonel from the U.S. Air Force, in 1997.
-During his time in the U.S. military he served in various positions in research and development, systems acquisition, and space operations in the continental U.S. and overseas locations.
+Dr. Middleton retired in the rank of Colonel from the U.S. Air Force in 1997.
+During his time in the U.S. military, he served in various positions in research and development, systems acquisition, and space operations in the continental U.S. and overseas locations.
 Dr. Middleton graduated in the top ten percent of his class at the United States Air Force Academy in 1970 with a Bachelor of Science degree in Physics.
 Dr. Middleton is a military veteran with 28 years of commissioned service.
-He retired from the U.S. Air Force in 1997.
 Dr. Middleton holds numerous Air Force and Joint military decorations, and is certified as a Department of Defense Level III Program Manager.
-His Doctorate in Strategic Leadership is from Regent University, Virginia Beach, VA.
+His Doctorate in Strategic Leadership is from Regent University.

 Professor Binnie has a B.A. in History from North Park College and a J.D. from the Northern Illinois University College of Law.
 He is currently a Senior Consultant to several U.S. Intelligence Community agencies.
 As a retired FBI Supervisory Special Agent, in addition to a variety of field assignments, he served as the FBI's Chief Counterintelligence Strategist and Chief of National Security Training.
 He taught, presented, or briefed at most U.S. Intelligence Community agencies, several U.S. Embassies, and Senate and House intelligence oversight committees.
 While in the FBI he was also an adjunct instructor for NSA.
 In 1999, Professor Binnie won the Rubicon Award of Excellence for “extraordinary service in building bridges of understanding, cooperation, and synergy between the FBI and CIA.”